-Funded by the Foderal Office of Huas Health Policy www.rurahealthresearch.org (HHS) under cooperative agreement/grant #1UIGRH07633 and #U1C RH20419.
-The information, conclusions and policione suppresent in this policy biofer are there of the outborn and policy opinions expressed in this policy brief are those of the authors and no endorsement by FORHP, HRSA, HHS is intended or should be inferred.
+Department of Health and Human Services (HHS) under cooperative agreement/grant

+#1U1GRH07633 and #U1C RH20419.
+The information, conclusions and opinions expressed in this policy brief are those of the authors and no endorsement by FORHP, HRSA, HHS is intended or should be inferred.